 There is another way that people do not suspect at all, not that we suspect people dumpster diving in our rubbish… but when we sell a computer, very often we do not know how to sanitize it properly, and we think that deleting every type of information stored in the hard drive is enough.
 No, it’s not enough, and our personal data can be visible and in stranger’s hands.
 Of course, pickpocketing is also one of the most used techniques to steal identity.

 Sophisticated hackers have often used identity theft to steal stuff or more likely to purchase things like drugs, without revealing who they are.
 Technology has made it both harder and easier for these guys to do their thing.
 The internet is the main way thefts occur, but here’s one example of how the modern world has made some kinds of theft less likely.
 If someone suspects they’ve contracted a sexually transmitted disease, the typical test requires a visit to a doctor, which reveals more than one may be comfortable just to find out the truth.
 But there is no longer a need to steal an identity to get a test without revealing personal info.
-You can now test yourself for stds at home and confidentially using a simple and affordable test you can purchase online or at the drug store.
+You can now buy kits to test yourself for stds at home and confidentially using a simple and affordable test you can purchase online or at the drug store.
 Granted this is not a panacea to the identity theft problem, but any progress in this arena is welcome!

 Protecting ourselves against this type of fraud counts a few steps that are not rocket science.
 The first thing is to shred every type of document that contains any name, address or worst, social security numbers or bank account numbers.
 Also, nobody should give any personal information by phone, or even send personal information by mail.
 Last but not least, instead of sending checks on which anybody can find our account number and the corresponding routing number, it is better to pay bills on our bank’s website.